-The recent approval of sotorasib (LumakrasTM) was considered a watershed event, because the drug obstructs a cancer-causing protein that for decades scientists thought was “undruggable.”
-Sotorasib was approved by the US Food and Drug Administration (FDA) in May 2021 for the treatment of people with advanced non-small cell lung cancers caused by a gene mutation called KRAS G12C.
+The recent accelerated approval of sotorasib (LumakrasTM) was considered significant because the drug obstructs a cancer-causing protein that for decades scientists thought was “undruggable.”
+Sotorasib received accelerated approved from the US Food and Drug Administration (FDA) in May 2021 for the treatment of people with advanced non-small cell lung cancers caused by a gene mutation called KRAS G12C.

 Unfortunately, however, most patients who initially respond to the drug eventually develop resistance to it.
 Sotorasib creates a roadblock to cell growth, but the cancer figures out a way to get around it, and the tumors start growing back.
 Other patients never respond at all.

 A new paper from Memorial Sloan Kettering Cancer Center researchers reports that resistance to sotorasib and other similar drugs targeted to the KRAS G12C protein does not always happen in the same way.
 Instead, resistance can be caused by different molecular changes.
 The findings, published November 10, 2021, in Nature, have implications for developing new drugs to counteract this resistance, as well as for identifying drugs that may work for patients who don’t ever respond to sotorasib.

 “We were surprised that we did not find one dominant mechanism of resistance,” says senior and corresponding author Piro Lito, a physician-scientist in MSK’s Human Oncology and Pathogenesis Program.
 “Instead, resistance is multifactorial.
 These findings illustrate why it’s so important to continue to study the long-term response to this drug.”

 Dr. Lito and MSK thoracic oncologist Bob Li, a co-senior author of the Nature paper, were both active in the phase 1/phase 2 trial that led to sotorasib’s approval.